 The court looks at what the accused person believed as well as the situation as they perceived it.
 The court will also consider whether the response of the accused was reasonable.
 Whether the response was reasonable is a completely objective assessment, however the circumstance as perceived by the accused are considered.
 Often, although an accused can establish that they believed that they did what was necessary to defend themself, the court will find that their response was excessive in the circumstances and will find their actions were not in self-defence.

 Once self defence is sufficiently raised by an accused, the prosecution must disprove it beyond reasonable doubt.

 Other defences include lack of any intent or recklessness to assault.

 Additionally, often the facts which the prosecution allege are disputed.
 For example, the accused person denies that the incident actually occurred or occurred exactly how the prosecution allege.

-Streeton Lawyers are Accredited Specialists in criminal law and have dealt with countless common assault charges.
+Streeton Lawyers are experts in criminal law and have dealt with countless common assault charges.
 For free initial advice about your matter, and the likely penalty, contact us now.FREE ENQUIRY NOW